leventefrks/now-playing-spotify/README.md

 # Now Playing on Spotify

-You can see what i'm currently listening to on Spotify & my top tracks
+You can see what i'm currently listening to on Spotify.
+So this feature on a couple of portfolio sites and I also wanted to recreate it.

 ## Getting Started